A plot arises out of the actions and interactions of the characters.

 There is likely to be at least one subplot.
 Classically, this begins around about the time the protagonist commits properly to the central plot – by devoting him or herself to solving the case or finding the treasure.
 In other words, once the hero has set off on the story journey.
 At about this point in the narrative, a particular character may appear or become suddenly more relevant.

 Initial conflicts notwithstanding, this new interest is ultimately likely to help the protagonist on an emotional level.
 The conflicts and obstacles to be overcome may be hindrances that arise out of misunderstanding, rather than out of antagonism.
-And they may come to a head at a final moment of dilemma, where the protagonist has to make a moral choice which will directly affect the central plot.
+And they may come to a head at a final moment of dilemma, where the protagonist has to make a moral choice which will have direct consequences for the central plot.

 Though prone to cliché, this plotline has a vital role in making the story as a whole work, because it shows the protagonist growing as a human being, i.e. developing into a mature, self-aware and socially fully responsible person.
 This classic plotline is the love story.